Strategy & Tactics: TSR

-3W and Decision Games
+3W

 3W published the magazine from #112 (June 1987) to #139.
-It was during this decline that 3W continued its publication of S&T, and James Dunnigan returned briefly as the editor of the magazine (Keith Poulter was the editor from issues #112 to #119, Ty Bomba from #120 to #129, James Dunnigan from #130 to #139).
-Although circulation began to increase again, subscriptions never recovered fully, and most sales were made through game stores and not subscriptions, which meant third party retailers took a share of the profits.
+Keith Poulter was the editor from issues #112 to #119, Ty Bomba from #120 to #129, and James Dunnigan returned to be the editor from #130 to #139.
+Although circulation began to increase again, subscriptions never recovered fully, and most magazine sales were made through game stores and not subscriptions, which meant third party retailers took a share of the profits.

+Decision Games

-3W's Keith Poulter later left the business, and in 1991 Strategy & Tactics was sold to Decision Games, which has been publishing the magazine since issue #140 (February 1991).
-Since issue #176 (September/October 1995), Decision Games has also offered a newsstand version at a lower price without the wargame that comes in regular issues.
+3W's Keith Poulter later left the business, and in 1991 S&T was sold to Decision Games, starting with issue #140 (February 1991).
+Since issue #176 (September/October 1995), Decision Games has also offered a newsstand version at a lower price without the wargame that comes in subscription issues.
 According to the official website, "by issue #216, more copies of the magazine edition were being produced than the game edition."
 In 2003, Decision Games spun off Strategy & Tactics Press as a sister company for magazine and media development.
-In 2008, World at War magazine was begun which covers World War II.
-In 2012, Modern War magazine began which covers post-World War II military history.
-Strategy & Tactics continues to cover all periods in history.

-As S&T laid claim to being the longest continuously published wargame magazine at the 40th year of its publication.

 Reception

+During the mid-1970s, when S&T was published by SPI, Charles Vasey reviewed several issues in the British wargaming magazine Perfidious Albion: